Donders-Institute/rdm-wiki/docs/2_storage.rst

 Data Storage Facilities at the DCCN
 ************************

-This is an overview of the storage facilities of the DCCN.
+This is an overview of the storage facilities at the DCCN.
 This documentation is given primarily for new users of the DCCN who do not have experience with the system.
 However, for experienced users, this will be redundant and can be skipped.